 Step Six: Add three drops of the SO2 indicator solution into the impinger bottom.
 Swirl to mix it into the already present hydrogen peroxide.
-Be careful to avoid getting the indicator anyplace other than into the impinger as its stain is dark and will linger long.
-You should get an olive green or turquoise green color in this mixture that is in the impinger.
+You should get an olive-turquoise green color in this mixture that is in the impinger.
 If you have that color at the start, there will be no need to adjust it.
-However, if you don't have that color, then you can adjust it by first adding a drop of the 0.01N sodium hydroxide (some even use 0.1N for this procedure) into the buret you may have prepared earlier followed, if needed, by a drop of mild hydroxhloric acid (or suitable)

-substitute) from another buret.
-Toggle back and forth between the two until you get the required olive or turquoise green color.
-The sodium hydroxide will have a greening effect and the hydrochloric (or other) acid will have a purpling effect.
-Remember, if you had that required olive or turquoise green color from the start you would not need to titrate with the sodium hydroxide or the acid.
-(And to repeat again, it may be possible to substitute a different kind of mild acid such as mild phosphoric or mild sulfuric acid as well as a different normality of NaOH as the purpose is merely to adjust the color).
+However, if you don't have that color, then you can adjust it by first adding a drop of the 0.01N sodium hydroxide into the burette you may have prepared earlier followed, if needed, by a drop of mild hydrochloric acid (or suitable substitute) from another burette.
+Toggle back and forth between the two until you get the required olive-turquoise green color.
+(And substitute a different kind of mild acid such as mild phosphoric or mild sulfuric acid as well as a different normality of NaOH as the purpose is merely to adjust the color).

 Step Seven: Clamp the impinger bottom to the metal rod.
 Then the impinger top can be inserted into the impinger bottom.
 Setting up the impinger with its solution should be done first before the double neck flask is prepared.
-This will increase the chance of still capturing any $SO_2$ that may blow off prematurely when the wine sample is added to the 100 ml flask.
+This will increase the chance of still capturing any SO2 that may blow off prematurely when the wine sample is added to the 100 mL flask.

-Step Eight: Prepare, by rinsing with 25% phosphoric acid, a beaker and 10 ml volumetric pipet using the same techniques as described previously.
-Then draw a 10 ml amount of 25% phosphoric to then be released into the double neck flask via the side neck.
+Step Eight: Prepare, by rinsing with 25% phosphoric acid, a beaker and 10 mL volumetric pipet using the same techniques as described previously.
+Then draw a 10 mL amount of 25% phosphoric to then be released into the double neck flask via the side neck.
 It is important to add the phosphoric acid to the flask before the wine sample is added to reduce the chance of any premature loss of any of the free SO2 for which you are testing.
 The phosphoric acid will make the wine more acidic (lowering the pH) so it more easily will release the free sulfur dioxide (SO2).

-Step Nine: From the wine sample you hopefully collected in advance, you will now measure out the correct amount (20 ml) to be added to the double neck flask.
+Step Nine: From the wine sample you hopefully collected in advance, you will now measure out the correct amount (20 mL) to be added to the double neck flask.
 The wine to be tested should have been stored in an inert (glass) container that is full to the brim.
-This will reduce the risk of prematurely loosing any free SO2.
-Again, as done numerous times above, rinse a beaker and 20 ml volumetric pipet with a small amount of the wine and discard into the waste beaker.
+This will reduce the risk of prematurely losing any free SO2.
+Again, rinse a beaker and 20 mL volumetric pipet with a small amount of the wine and discard into the waste beaker.
 Pour an adequate amount of wine down the side of the beaker.
-Then draw the 20 ml sample of wine and release it into the double neck flask via the side neck.
-Use the ice bath to keep the sample below 20 C (68° F).
-Stopper the side neck with the # 5 rubber stopper with the 1⁄2 inch hole.
-Prior to this slip the long, thin and very delicate Pasteur pipet into the stopper hole (lubricate the pipet with Antifoam or glycerine to ease insertion of the glass tube).
+Then draw the 20 mL sample of wine and release it into the double neck flask via the side neck.
+Use the ice bath to keep the sample below 20°C (68° F).
+Stopper the side neck with the # 5 rubber stopper with the 1⁄4 inch hole.
+Prior to this, slip the long, thin and very delicate Pasteur pipet into the stopper hole (lubricate the pipet with Antifoam or glycerine to ease insertion of the glass tube).
 Position the bottom tip of this pipet so it rests into the wine/phosphoric acid mixture inside the flask.
 This will allow the air to bubble through the sample.